canyon-project/canyon/plugins/babel-plugin-canyon/README.md

 # babel-plugin-canyon

-## Usage

-To see how to use this babel-plugin-canyon, please visit our [documentation](https://docs.canyonjs.org/zh/documentation/ecosystem/babel-plugin-canyon).
+To see how to use this plugin, please visit our [documentation](https://docs.canyonjs.org/zh/documentation/ecosystem/babel-plugin-canyon).